kailashbuki/predator/README.md

 1. Execute the shell script install.sh;
     `./install.sh`

-2. Hit `http://localhost` in your browser to access the frontend.
-3. Visit `http://localhost/update_db` to add a new user 'admin' to the database.
-    You can access the rest of the features once you login using credentials given
+2. You can access the rest of the features at `http://localhost` or http://<ip_address>
-    below:
+    once you login using credentials given below:
         `username: admin`
         `password: admin`